Manish9383/Web-Scraping/README.md

 ```
 ### Step-6

-Create new power bi dataset,using lakehouse imported dataset by notebook script.
+Create new power BI dataset,using lakehouse imported dataset by notebook script.

 ### Step-7

-Analyze and see historical chat and deatiled view chart in PowerBI.
+Analyze and see historical chat and detailed view chart in PowerBI.